afepuzzle/afeatm/README.md

-# afeatm
+# AFE ATM
-simple atm for myself
+programming simple atm for my self that uses data and manuplate it and store it right back to the database